Congress Nears Bipartisan Funding Plan To Address Growing Coronavirus Threat

 "Lives are at stake — this is not the time for name-calling or playing politics," they said.

-Pelosi took aim, for example, at Trump's comments Wednesday that the stock market's more than 6 percent decline this week was caused not only by the coronoavirus, but also the Democratic presidential debate.
+Pelosi took aim, for example, at Trump's comments Wednesday that the stock market's more than 6% decline this week was caused not only by the coronoavirus, but also the Democratic presidential debate.
 There is no indication the debate had an impact on that sharp decline.

 Pelosi also raised concerns that Pence may not have the expertise to handle the coronavirus response, alluding to an outbreak of HIV in Indiana when Pence was the state's governor.